hgc2002/MySQLPivot/README.md

 MySQLPivot
 ==========

+(check this readme in raw mode because I couldn't find a way to show the examples as matrix, but in raw mode yes!)

 MySQL Pivot Query (convert a table or query in a 2-dim matrix)

 I've made a couple of routines for something that is hardly missing in MySQL: pivot tables.